The Multiset Partition Algebra: Introduction

 Inspired by the Kazdhan--Lusztig basis of Hecke algebras, Graham and Lehrer~\cite{GL} introduced the notion of a cellular algebra in terms of the existence of a special kind of basis, called cellular basis.
 An important application of cellular basis is that it allows one to construct the irreducible representations of the cellular algebra.
 K\"onig and Xi~\cite{KX} gave a basis-free definition of a cellular algebra.
 Prominent examples of cellular algebras include Ariki--Koike Hecke algebras, Brauer algebras, and also partition algebras.

 The $k$-th symmetric power $\Sym^{k}(F^n)$ is a polynomial representation of $GL_n(F)$.
-In spirit of the isomorphism~\eqref{eq:intro_1}, we study the centralizer algebra $\End_{S_n}(\Sym^k(F^n))$ by constructing a new diagram algebra.
-We define a unital associative algebra $\MP_k(\xi)$ over $F[\xi]$ in terms of a basis indexed by the multiset partitions of the multiset $\{1^k,1'^k\}$.
-Pictorially these multiset partitions can be represented by certain bipartite multigraphs (Equation~\ref{al:bij}).
-The structure constants of $\MP_k(\xi)$ with respect to this basis are polynomials in $\xi$ (Equation \ref{eq:poly_gene}) such that these polynomials give integer values when evaluated to a positive integer.
-In particular, the algebra $\MP_{k}(n)$ obtained by evaluating $\xi$ to any positive integer $n$ may be defined over the ring of integers.
-Following Harman \cite[p.
-22]{Nate}, we call $\MP_{k}(\xi)$ the \emph{multiset partition algebra}.
+In spirit of the isomorphism~\eqref{eq:intro_1}, we study the centralizer algebra $\End_{S_n}(\Sym^k(F^n))$ by constructing a new diagram algebra $\MP_k(\xi)$ over $F[\xi]$ in Section~\ref{sec:mpa}.
+This algebra has a basis indexed by the multiset partitions of the multiset $\{1^k,1'^k\}$.
+Pictorially these multiset partitions can be represented by certain multigraphs (Equation~\eqref{al:bij}).
+The structure constants of $\MP_k(\xi)$ with respect to this basis are polynomials in $\xi$ (Equation \eqref{eq:poly_gene}).

 The Schur--Weyl duality between the actions of $\MP_k(n)$ and $S_n$ on $\Sym^{k}(F^n)$ is demonstrated in Theorem~\ref{thm:swd_mult}.
 This provides a diagrammatic interpretation of $\End_{S_n}(\Sym^k(F^n))$, thereby answering a question in~\cite[p.
 22]{Nate}.
+In Theorem~\ref{thm:mult_k}, we conclude that $\MP_k(\xi)$ is an unital associative algebra.
+Following Harman \cite[p.
+22]{Nate}, we call $\MP_{k}(\xi)$ the multiset partition algebra.

 For a vector $\lambda=(\lambda_1,\ldots, \lambda_s)$ of non-negative integers, the representation